How Much Do Chimney Repairs Cost in 2025?

 Cost to Repoint a Chimney

-Repointing brick costs between $4 and $25 per square foot, with total project costs ranging from $500 to $2,500.
+Repointing brick costs between $4 and $25 per square foot.
 The mortar between bricks wears down over time; repointing repairs the mortar to prevent your chimney from collapsing.

 Chimney Cleaning & Maintenance Costs

-Annual chimney cleaning and maintenance are essential to keep your chimney functioning safely and efficiently.
-Regular visits from a professional chimney sweep help prevent soot and creosote buildup, reducing the risk of chimney fires and ensuring proper ventilation.
+Annual chimney cleaning and maintenance are essential for ensuring your chimney operates safely and efficiently.
+Regular visits from a professional chimney sweep help prevent the buildup of soot and creosote, reducing the risk of chimney fires and ensuring proper ventilation.

 Chimney Cleaning Costs